 - 1. Cumulative Studies: Students cannot be more than 1⁄2 credit deficient towards minimum requirement for graduation in their academic career.
 This is calculated at 3.5 credits per completed semester.
 (For example, a student just completing their sophomore year should have accumulated a minimum of 14.0 credits.
 If that student has successfully completed 13.5 credits, they are eligible for co-curricular activities.
 If they have successfully completed 13.0 or fewer, they are academically ineligible to participate in co-curriculars.)
-Also, students wishing to participate in co-curriculars and are behind in the minimum graduation requirements must also have an approved plan in place with the Principal to make up those credits. - 2.
-Current Studies: Student grades will be checked on Monday, after two weeks of the first or third quarter.
-If a student has any grades of "F" or two grades of "D's" they will be required to attend Zero Hour Study Hall (ZHSH) from 8:00-9:00 on Wednesday mornings until the grade(s) are raised, but will be eligible to participate in activities and co-curriculars.
-This time will be an opportunity for students to work on school work and receive support from student tutors.
+Also, students wishing to participate in co-curriculars and are behind in the minimum graduation requirements must also have an approved plan in place with the Principal to make up those credits. - 1.
+Current Studies: For Co-curricular activities, students must maintain grades in good standing.
+If a student has two "D's" or one "F," they are required to attend Zero Hour Study Hall on Wednesday morning in order to participate in activities.
+This will start after three weeks from the start of each semester.